 Our program is designed to ease the burden, and cut the process time exponentially.
 It’s done for you – and we manage the process which allows you to focus on YOU.

-If you are interested in more information on the requirements to open a massage school, let’s hop on a call.
+If you are interested in more information on the requirements to open a massage school, let’s hop on a zoom.
 My mission is to help you launch your school and I am committed to your goals.
+Call 360-350-0015 to schedule your zoom call.

 Shari Aldrich, LMT